Stephen Love, State Coordinator - Internal Parasites, NSW DPI, Armidale

 5. Get expert advice on up-to-date recommendations for quarantine treatments.
 These will evolve as the drench resistance picture changes.

 Monepantel and Derquantel each represent new drench groups.
 In Australia, monepantel was released in September 2010 as Zolvix®.
-Derquantel is yet to be released in Australia.
+Derquantel is not yet released in Australia.